 Frida Kahlo’s autobiographical work has been an important key during research of narrative artwork.
 Her painting of The dream, the bed (1940), I found particularly mesmeric as the artist is also the viewer and death is not a taboo subject as in our culture but is celebrated in Mexico ( Day of the Dead).
 The vines and flowers I felt alluded to new life, creation and growth.
-This made me reflect on the Yew leaves fallen from a tree of our ancient culture that I had infused my painting with, except mine I felt was a marker for time.
+This made me reflect on the Yew tree symbol of our ancient culture that I had infused my painting with, except mine I felt was a marker for time.

 This portrait was painted by Frida Kahlo after the death of her father and she continued to work on it for over a decade.
 The inscription commemorates him fighting against Hitler and also suffering from epilepsy.
 Kahlo painted him in sepia which reflects his role as a photographer and could be read as his artistic influence upon her.
-This I found interesting because I had created a partner painting for Crow Mother, using a sepia photograph of my father and the idea of the battle, both internal and external with addiction that he struggled with and caused him to lose his life nearly fifty years ago.
-In some ways, I felt that he was the original wild and damaged creature in ‘Crow Mother’ that mum was trying to save.
+This I found interesting because I had created a partner painting for ‘Crow Mother’, using a sepia photograph of my father and the idea of the battle, both internal and external with addiction that he struggled with and ultimately lost nearly fifty years ago.
+In some ways, I felt that he was the original wild and damaged creature in ‘Crow Mother’ that mum was nursing.
 There was a link.
 Again across time.

 In the process of creating this work I used the only photograph I’d had of him as a child which was a small sepia profile shot of him looking to the left.
 I always wondered what the unknown side of his face looked like.
 As a response to this question, I decided to flip the picture and enlarge it in the digital print studio, Salford.
 I then used it as a source for this painting.
 That way, as an artist (and a daughter), I finally had ‘the full picture’; both known and unknown, yet no face is symmetrical.